What are parenting orders?

 When a dispute arises in relation to providing care arrangements for a child and court proceedings are initiated, the court will examine all of the evidence presented by the parties and consider what future arrangements will be in the child’s best interests.
 The court will then make a series of parenting orders that deal with:

-Details relating to the communication between the child and the parent they do not live with; and
+- How and when the child is to communicate with the parent they do not live with; and

-If the terms of those orders is breached by one of the parties, there can be significant consequences.
+- If a term of those orders is breached by one of the parties, there can be significant consequences.

 When parenting orders are being breached